His Girl Friday: Editing style

-Upon hearing Earl Williams escaped, the movie then shifts from multi second shots to subsecond shots as the news editors enter maximum monkey mode.
+Upon revealing that Earl Williams has escaped, the movie then shifts from multi-second shots to sub-second shots as the news editors enter maximum monkey mode.
 As gunshots provide a diegetic backdrop of time, ellipses shots become more obvious; the first reporter immediately cuts from reaching the table to talking on the phone.
-The next 5 shots are also subsecond close-ups of newsmen yelling into phones.
+The next 5 shots are also sub-second close-ups of newsmen yelling into phones.
 As she is slowly drawn into this world again, Hildy begins to occupy more of the frame—going from a long shot to a medium shot as the newsmen stream past her.
 Once the men are gone, the longest shot of the sequence ensues: 16 seconds as she closes the distance she created from her old life, shedding her coat, symbolizing her chilly life in Albany, to reveal the reporter-ready dress underneath, the person she truly is.
 She fully reunites with it as she picks up the phone to talk to Walter, then rushes out of the room with the same fervor as the news folk.
-The camera cements this final switch as the dolly moves out and a crossfade ensues on her running out, unlike all the prior cuts.
+The camera cements this final switch as the dolly moves out, and a crossfade ensues on her running out, unlike all the prior cuts.

-Finally we conclude on shots of gates opening, cars streaming out, and people running.
-Here, Hawks’ shots are not just fast—they are explicit about being faster than time.
-A diegetic siren delineates unit seconds as cars screech, but we see the abbreviated ellipses shot of the gate closing, skipping the time with a shot of guards running.
+Finally it concludes using shots of gates opening, cars streaming out, and people running.
+Here, Hawks’s shots are not just fast—they are explicit about being faster than time.
+A diegetic siren delineates unit seconds as cars screech, but the film shows the abbreviated ellipses shot of the gate closing, skipping the time with a shot of guards running.
 This sequence is faster than real time, and the contrast with the siren shows how time in the news reporters world is faster paced than the world around them.
-Hildy joins the chaos shouting ‘HEY!’, providing a final contrast to the start of the scene where she described the idyllic and calm city life she was originally headed for.
+Hildy joins the chaos shouting "HEY!", providing a final contrast to the start of the scene where she described the idyllic and calm city life she was originally headed for.

-Throughout this sequence, Hawks is explicit about the passage of time and focus of characters through his edits, and mocks the slow Albany life Hildy begins with, by showcasing the romantic frenzy of news life through shot timing, continuity of action, and shifting attention-grabbing elements.
+Throughout this sequence, Hawks is explicit about the passage of time and focus of characters through his edits and mocks the slow Albany life Hildy begins with by showcasing the romantic frenzy of news life through shot timing, continuity of action, and shifting attention-grabbing elements.